-The revised NDP 2030 document titled, Our future - make it work, is a policy blueprint for eliminating poverty and reducing inequality in South Africa by 2030.
-Implementation of the plan will be broken up into five-year chunks, in line with the electoral cycle, with the 2014 to 2019 Medium Term Strategic Framework forming the first five-year building block of the plan.
+In August 2012, the Chairperson of the NPC, Minister Trevor Manuel, handed the revised NDP 2030 over to President Zuma during a Joint Sitting of both Houses in Parliament.
+The revised document, entitled Our future - make it work, is a policy blueprint for eliminating poverty and reducing inequality in South Africa by 2030.

+Implementation of the plan will be broken up into five-year chunks, in line with the electoral cycle, with the 2014 to 2019 medium-term strategic framework forming the first five-year building block of the plan.